 Cllr.
 Franklin Owusu-Antwi – Veteran & Advisory Board Member

-Franklin is an Army veteran of the British Armed Forces and South Gloucestershire District Councillor for Bradley Stoke North Ward.
+Franklin is an Army veteran of the British Armed Forces and South Gloucestershire District Councillor for Bradley Stoke North Ward and Cabinet Member for Public Health & Equality of Opportunity.
 He was first elected as a Local Councillor in 2015 and since then had strived to address residents' concerns on various issues; including health, housing, transportation, environment, education and championing local veterans initiatives.
-Franklin served with 13 Air Assault Regiment RLC in Colchester as Combat Logistician from 2006 – 2009.
+Franklin served with 13 Air Assault Regiment RLC in Colchester as Combat Logistician from 2005 – 2011.
 He was deployed to Helmand Province in Afghanistan on Operation Herrick 8 in the autumn of 2007.

 It has been Franklin’s passion to bring communities together to work better together for the betterment of all residents.
 A Global Logistician with over 19 years experience in accounting & finance, operations management, logistics & transport operations and supply chain management.
 Franklin has advised and supported various organisations in the UK and abroad; including UK Ministry of Defence, NATO and The United Nations.
 He is a Chartered Fellow of the Chartered Institute of Logistics and Transport (CILT-UK).
 In April 2017 Franklin was appointed as member of South West Veterans Advisory & Pensions Committee by the Parliamentary Under Secretary of State and Minister for Defence Veteran, Reserve and Personnel Mark Lancaster TD VR MP in furthering the interests of our veterans.
 Franklin was re-appointed in April 2020 for a further 3 year term by Johnny Mercer MP and Parliamentary Under Secretary of State and Minister for Defence People & Veteran.
 He also sits on Avon and Somerset Police & Crime Panel representing South Gloucestershire Council and is Vice Chair of Royal British Legion-Stoke Gifford Branch.